sidneycadot/same70/markdown/OpenOCD.md

 its debugging facilities.
 On top of this, facilities such as flash programming, a bridge to GDB, and facilities to reset the microcontroller are implemented.

-OpenOCD provides a TCL interpreter to control its functionality.
+OpenOCD has a built-in TCL interpreter to control its functionality.
 The OpenOCD distribution provides TCL scripts that implement support for a variety of interfaces, development boards, and microcontroller chips.